petk/phpwhois/README.md

 **Warning**: This library is in development phase and is not stable for real usage yet.

-Phpwhois library is inspired by PHPWhois.org library, but aims to be updated for more recent version of PHP and with more domain servers.
+PhpWhois library is inspired by PHPWhois.org library and others, but aims to be updated for more recent version of PHP and with more domain servers.

 ## Documentation

-Documentation for using Phpwhois can be found in [doc folder](doc).
+Documentation for using PhpWhois can be found in [doc folder](doc).

 ## License